 Making appointments with yourself to just be is not for everyone.
 Some people simply lover suffering and stress too much.
 I know it because I was one of them.
 I learned to survive by being stressed as if it was actually helpful.

-Despite how we’ve been programed to remain busy and stressed at all times in today’s world, I will give you a secret…STOP THINKING AND LOOk.
+Despite how we’ve been programed to remain busy and stressed at all times in today’s world, I will give you a secret…STOP THINKING AND LOOK.
+Thinking is condensed energy, its harder to think about something than it is to do it, to feel and to look.
+Looking, observation, awareness require much less energy and are more effective than thinking.